survivejs/webpack-book/manuscript/extending/01_loaders.md

 };
 ```

 But what's the point?
 You can pass to loaders through webpack entries.
 Instead of pointint to pre-existing files as you would in majority of the cases, you could pass to a loader that generates code dynamically.
-Even though a special case, it is good to be aware of the technique.
+Even though a special case, it's good to be aware of the technique.

 ## Passing Options to Loaders